kimai/kimai/README.md

 > Kimai 2 uses a rolling release concept for delivering updates.
 > You can upgrade Kimai at any time , you don't need to wait for the next official release.

-Release versions will be created on a regular base (approx. one release per month) and you can should use these tags if you are not familiar with git.
+Release versions will be created on a regular base (approx. one release per month) and you should use these tags if you are not familiar with git.
 Every code change, whether it's a new feature or a bug fix, will be done on the master branch.
-I have to do it this way, as I develop Kimai in my free time and want to put my effort into the software instead of backporting changes for old versions.
+I develop Kimai in my free time and want to put my effort into the software instead of backporting changes for old versions.
+The only exception is a critical security issue, which I would fix in the last version as well.

 ## Credits